 On April 1, 2013, Naxos released Kenneth Fuchs’s fourth disc on its “American Classics” label.
 The disc consists of three chamber works:

-- Falling Canons was composed especially for pianist and host of NPR's From the Top, Christopher O'Riley.
-The work grows out of compositional elements from Falling Man, an extended scena for baritone voice and orchestra based on a fragment from Don DeLillo’s powerful post-9/11 novel Falling Man.
-The London Symphony Orchestra, under the baton of JoAnn Falletta, will record Falling Man by Kenneth Fuchs for Naxos in August 2013.
+- Falling Canons was composed especially for pianist and host of NPR’s From the Top, Christopher O’Riley.
+The work grows out of compositional elements from Falling Man, an extended scena for baritone voice and Orchestra based on a fragment from Don DeLillo’s powerful post-9/11 novel Falling Man.
+The London Symphony Orchestra, under the baton of JoAnn Falletta, recorded Falling Man by Kenneth Fuchs for Naxos in August 2013.